benvilliere/dotfiles/README.md

 That's pretty much all there is to it!

+## List of everything that's installed

+[gitleaks](https://github.com/gitleaks/gitleaks): Protect and discover secrets using Gitleaks 🔑 [pre-commit](https://pre-commit.com/#install): A framework for managing and maintaining multi-language pre-commit hooks.

+## Roadmap

+Features I'm looking to add in the near future:
+[ ] Move all contents to a sub directory
+[ ] Add tests suite using bats-core
+[ ] Run tests run within a Docker image
+[ ] Add linting script
+[ ] Add secrets leaking check
+[ ] Add a Github workflow with code checks

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!